 Starring: Jackie Chan, Dave Franco, Kumail Nanjiani, Justin Theroux, Fred Armison, Zach Woods, Abbi Jacobson, Michael Peña, Olivia Munn, Ali Wong, Charlyne Yi, Constance Wu, Randall Park, Retta

 The film suffered primarily because of its IP, the more child-centred Ninjago failing to attract the young adult audiences that The Lego Movie and the Batman-centred Lego Batman Movie were able to bring.
-With one Lego film already in the bank just 8 months before Ninjago’s release, the film didn’t even feel the boost of being a brand new movie from the beloved Lego franchise, leaving everything to fall on the shoulders of the Ninjago brand, which proved it wasn’t a sellable film commodity in this instance, The Lego Ninjago Movie being the studio’s least successful release to date and reportedly its most major financial failure.
+With one Lego film already in the bank just 8 months before Ninjago’s release, the film didn’t even feel the boost of being a brand new movie from the beloved Lego franchise, leaving everything to fall on the shoulders of the Ninjago brand, which proved it wasn’t a sellable film commodity in this instance, The Lego Ninjago Movie being the studio’s least successful release to date and reportedly its most major financial failure pre-pandemic.

-With a more child focused approach, despite a relatively interesting Ninja-inspired take for an animated film (which worked for Dreamworks with the martial arts focused Kung Fu Panda), Ninjago felt out of balance with the rest of WAG’s releases, the noticeable dialing down of animation details between the first Lego movie and this release only compounding issues with the script, the IP and the waning interest of Lego movie fans, making it the worst release the studio has put to screen thus far.
+With a more child focused approach, despite a relatively interesting Ninja-inspired take for an animated film (which worked for Dreamworks with the martial arts focused Kung Fu Panda), Ninjago felt out of balance with the rest of WAG’s releases, the noticeable dialling down of animation details between the first Lego movie and this release only compounding issues with the script, the IP and the waning interest of Lego movie fans, making it the worst release the studio has put to screen thus far.

 Recommended for you: Every Dreamworks Animation Movie Ranked